TheRealAnonymous008/quartz/content/zshortdump/Tarot Cards.md

 [^fool]: The traditional deck, the Fool had no rank and no power but can mimic any card.
 ## I - The Magician
-* *Early Interpretation*: The traveling conjurer and swindler.
+* *Early*: The traveling conjurer and swindler.
 Usually he is either depicted performing a sleight of hand trick or conjuring illusions.
 The Magician was seen as a street performer who was also a deceitful conman.

 * *Tarot de Marseille*: The Magician is seen more in line with its archetypal role -- someone who can pull an audience in and (seemingly) manipulate reality though the supernatural .